Dell XPS Tower 9th-Gen i7 8-Core PC w/ Win 10 Pro, 6GB GPU for $1,030

-Dell Small Business offers its Dell XPS Tower 8930 Intel Coffee Lake Core i7 3.6GHz Desktop PC for $1,029.99 with free shipping.
-That's $380 off and the lowest price we could find.
+Dell Small Business offers its Dell XPS Tower 8930 Intel Coffee Lake Core i7 3GHz Desktop PC for $1,029.99 with free shipping.
+That's tied with our mention from last week at $380 off and the lowest price we could find.
 Buy Now

 - 16GB RAM